REI-Systems/demo-codewithme-terraform/README.md

 Security groups for each Servers.

 ### Instances
-2 Amazon Linux Instances with existing SSH keys.
+2 Amazon Centos Linux Instances with existing SSH keys.

 ## How to run

 Make sure that you have a SSH key and mentioned in vars.tf.

-Change the AWS region in vars.tf to your proferred one.
+Default AWS region is us-east-1, change the AWS region in vars.tf to your preference.

 Use the below commands to build, review and execute.